 Contribute to our future

 Ph.D., Northwestern University, 2000

-My research interests focus on the crucial role that notions of gender and sexuality have played in American politics in the late 20th century.
+I’m interested in the crucial role that gender and sexuality have played in American politics in the late 20th century.

-20th Century U.S.; the Cold War; history of sexuality; gay and lesbian history
+20th Century U.S.; the Cold War; history of sexuality; LGBT history; history of capitalism